 - Argued in multiple federal district courts on behalf of the U.S. Department of Education in defense of rule that allocated emergency federal coronavirus funds between public and private schools.

 Represented the United States in federal court at hearing on motion to substitute the United States for the President pursuant to the Westfall Act.

-- Argued in federal district court in defense of Health and Human Services rule prohibiting discrimination in the allocation of medical services.
+- Argued in federal district court in defense of Department of Health and Human Services rule prohibiting discrimination in the allocation of medical services.

 - Argued on behalf of Guatemalan asylum applicant in U.S. Court of Appeals for the Ninth Circuit (ultimately securing relief under the Convention Against Torture), in addition to litigating numerous other pro bono matters concerning religious liberty, government takings, veterans’ benefits, and the restoration of rights to a released felon.